UfukAltiparmakoglu/chiliPi/README.md

     ![RPI collected images](/img/chiliPi_images.png)

-7. Now let's make a video of it:
+7. Let's make a video of it:

     Run the python script **chiliPi_scanner.py** like so:
     > python3 chiliPi_scanner.py